Iran University of Medical Sciences • Journals

 Provides shared expectations for article types, reporting standards, data statements and ethical disclosures applicable to all IUMS journals.

-• Data availability and transparency expectations
+• Data availability expectations

 • Submission checklists and file requirements